 Look Ahead is committed to safeguarding and promoting the welfare of children and adults at risk, and expects all employees, workers and volunteers to share this commitment.If your application for this role is unsuccessful, but we feel that you would be suitable for another role, we may contact you to discuss alternative opportunities.
 If this occurs you would not need to submit another application for the alternative role.

-We’re looking for a kind, compassionate and resilient Specialist Support Worker to join our Mental Health service in Tower Hamlets.
+We’re looking for a kind, compassionate, and resilient Support Worker to join our Learning Disabilities service in Waltham Forest.

 Look Ahead is a leading, not-for-profit care and support provider in London and the South East.
 Our vision is to build better lives through social care and housing in local communities.
-As an organisation we deliver over 120 services, providing support to around 6000 customers each year.
+As an organisation we deliver over 100 services, providing support to thousands of customers each year.
 Our mission is to co-design and deliver services that offer innovative social care solutions and support people to thrive.
-We work across mental health, homelessness, young people and learning disabilities so there are plenty of opportunities to grow and progress your career with us.We have a strong social purpose and we live and work by our values:• We focus on Excellence and innovation.• We are Caring and Compassionate.• We are Inclusive and Trusted.• We work in Partnership and are One-Team.Look Ahead is committed to safeguarding and promoting the welfare of children and adults at risk, and expects all employees, workers and volunteers to share this commitment.
+We work across mental health, homelessness and complex needs, young people and care leavers and learning disabilities so there are plenty of opportunities to grow and progress your career with us.

-We’re looking for a kind, compassionate and resilient Support Worker to join our Mental Health service in Tower Hamlets.
+We’re looking for a kind, compassionate, and resilient Support Worker to join our Learning Disabilities service in Tower Hamlets.

 Support Workers will provide support to customers to help them develop the life skills they require to meet the assessed needs of the customers of the service.
 In some services, this will include providing physical, domestic, emotional and social care.
 They will work with customers to promote social inclusion and alongside other members of the team to promote independent living, encouraging customers to maximise their skills and choices.